View original document

 of the country.

-In all fairness, I wish to emphasise that in discussing
+In all fairness, I wish to emphasize that in discussing

 this issue most of the leaders of the American Bankers Association have

-in New York.
-Many of the bankers have frankly recognised the need and
+Many of the bankers have frankly recognized the need and

 importance of the major changes proposed in the Banking Bill and have